 - Students on two-year programmes will receive 50% of their loan each year, in three instalments per year.
 Students don’t need to make another application at the start of their second year.

 Payment will be subject to the university confirming your attendance, so you will need to have completed the full enrolment process before your first instalment will be paid.
 Should you leave your programme early, your loan instalments will stop and you'll still have to repay what you've already borrowed.

 How will I repay my Master's loan?

 Loans will be repaid concurrently with any undergraduate loans, at an interest rate of Retail Prices Index (RPI) + 3%.
 You will then repay 6% of any earnings over £21,000 pa.
 The earliest you’ll start to make repayments is April 2021.
 All student debt will be cancelled after 30 years.

 Further information on how to apply can be found at gov.uk

 Some details of Welsh loans have yet to be confirmed by the Welsh Parliament.
 This information will be updated on the below site once the regulations have been made.
 It’s your responsibility to check back and make sure you have the most up-to-date information.

-Its expected however that if you’re starting a full-time or part-time postgraduate Master’s course (taught or research based) from 1 August 2017, you can apply for a Postgraduate Loan of up to £10,280 as a contribution towards your course and living costs.
+It's expected however that if you’re starting a full-time or part-time postgraduate Master’s course (taught or research based) from 1 August 2020, you can apply for a Postgraduate Loan of up to £10,115 as a contribution towards your course and living costs.
 Further details available on the Student Finance Wales website

 Students from Northern Ireland